-Tragedy on camera: Four young men drown while taking selfies on Daman and Diu beach
+Tragedy on camera: Four young men drown while taking selfies on Diu beach

 Over 60% of the world’s selfie deaths reportedly occur in India.

-For four boys on Daman and Diu’s Nagoa beach, a selfie with the sea as the backdrop tragically became their last picture ever.
+For four boys on Diu’s Nagoa beach, a selfie with the sea as the backdrop tragically became their last picture ever.
 The incident is being seen as a case of selfie death, typically caused by losing attentiveness to one’s surroundings while clicking a selfie.

 In the video (above), the four boys can be seen absorbed in clicking selfies while violent waves crash on the rocks they are sitting on.
 Moments later, they can be seen struggling to keep afloat as the strong current and giant waves engulf them and carry them away.